juhuntenburg/brainsurfacescripts/README.md

 Python scripts for simple operations with brain surfaces.

-* conversion of meshes between ply and vtk format
+* reading and writing vtk and ply surface format
+* plotting surfaces with matplotlib only
+* evaulating meshes as graphs with networkx (spatial cluster, shortest path, ...)
+* sampling volumetric data on a mesh
-* evaluating volume sampling by mesh e.g. after mesh simplification
+* evaluating mesh simplification
-* finding the median levelset surface
+* finding a median levelset surface
+...